First WHAT is Bootleg Gucci?

 On a personal note I read about Alessandro Michele’s references and felt that Alessandro would appreciate me finding new knockoffs of the current Gucci tees and would appreciate me wearing those instead of buying the real thing (my pocket book also supported the decision.)
 So now we have NEW bootleg Gucci as well that isn’t vintage but looks just like the 1980’s versions as well.

 We also now have FAKE Bootleg Gucci, or just modern knockoffs that aren’t vintage at all.
-My favorite Tee shirt can be found HERE for $15.
+My favorite Tee shirt can be found HERE ( I have not purchased directly from this seller before just FYI.)
 There also is a new wave of ‘inspired’ pieces mixing Vetements style Champion inspiration with Gucci and those can also be found online, like this one HERE.

 Whether you are buying vintage bootleg or the modern version remember two things: